icaroribeiro/nuveo-code-challenge/README.md

 In what follows, there is a guide that includes API requests for creating, obtaining and updating data from the database.

 (P.S.
-Before checking the following examples, consider that no data is recorded prior to this explanation).
+Before checking the following examples, consider that no data is recorded prior to this explanation.)

 ### Status